epsilonrt/gxPL/doc/doc02-configurable-services.md

 ## Exposing your own configurables to xPL

-While letting the user customize the basic information about your service is a very good thing, integrating any configuration elements your program has into your xPL configurable service is where the real benefits are.
+While letting the user customize the basic information about your device is a very good thing, integrating any configuration elements your program has into your xPL configurable device is where the real benefits are.

 First, some background: xPL configuration items are pretty much only text.
 You of course can represent numbers, booleans, etc, but you do need to be